catherinedevlin/ipython-sql/doc/howto/json.md

 ## Store snippets

-You can use JupySQL's `--save` feature to store a SQL snippet so you can keep your queries succint:
+You can use JupySQL's `--save` feature to store a SQL snippet so you can keep your queries succinct:

 ```{code-cell} ipython3
 %%sql --save clean_data_json